elsayed-lab/hpgltools/README.md

-extract_go(): Make a dataframe of ontology terms using GOTERM() dirty_go(): Combine some GO analyses my_enrichGO(): A slightly more robust version of the enrichment function in clusterProfiler my_enrich.internal(): A slightly more robust version of the enrichment function in clusterProfiler
+extract_go(): Make a dataframe of ontology terms using GOTERM() dirty_go(): Combine some GO analyses hpgl_enrichGO(): A slightly more robust version of the enrichment function in clusterProfiler hpgl_enrich.internal(): A slightly more robust version of the enrichment function in clusterProfiler